ahemavathy/Powerpoint/WebAPI/README_WebAPI.md

 ## 🔒 Configuration

 ### CORS
 The API is configured to accept requests from any origin in development mode.
-For production, configure CORS appropriately in `WebProgram.cs`.
+For production, configure CORS appropriately in the startup configuration.

 ### File Storage
-- Generated presentations are stored in `GeneratedPresentations/` directory
+- Generated presentations are stored in `WebAPI/GeneratedPresentations/` directory
-- Image files should be placed in `Images/` directory
+- Uploaded images are stored in `WebAPI/Images/` directory
 - Both directories are created automatically when the service starts

 ### Logging